ERPClaw's Shopify Integration: Free, Open Source, in Private Beta

-ERPClaw is now live on the Shopify App Store.
-The free, open-source accounting app that syncs every order, refund, payout, and dispute to your books automatically.
+ERPClaw's Shopify integration is in private beta ahead of its public App Store listing.
+Free, open-source accounting that syncs every order, refund, payout, and dispute to your books automatically.

-Today I am shipping the Shopify integration for ERPClaw to the Shopify App Store.
-It is free, open source, and replaces what apps like A2X, Synder, and Bookkeep charge $29 to $229 per month to do.
+Today I am shipping the Shopify integration for ERPClaw into private beta, ahead of the public App Store listing.
+It is free, open source, and replaces what apps like A2X, Synder, and Bookkeep charge a recurring monthly fee to do.

 The integration syncs every order, refund, payout, and dispute from your Shopify store directly into your ERPClaw general ledger.
-Sixty-six actions, fifteen domains, eleven dedicated tables, and a three-layer payout reconciliation that hits zero or tells you why.
+It posts a journal entry per transaction, with a three-layer payout reconciliation that either hits zero or tells you exactly why it did not.

 If you run a Shopify store and you have ever spent a Saturday matching Shopify payouts to your bank deposits in a spreadsheet, this post is for you.

-• Status push every fifteen minutes back to the Shopify Admin so it shows your sync health
+- Status push back to the Shopify Admin so it shows your sync health

 The clearing account pattern